Puneeth-n/epazote/README.md

 ### config (optional)

-As you may notice the ``config`` section contains mainly settings for sending alerts/notifications apart from the ``scan`` option, therefore is totally optional, meaning that **Epazote** can still run and check your services without the need of the ``config`` section.
+As you may notice the ``config`` section contains mainly settings for sending alerts/notifications apart from the ``scan`` setting, therefore is totally optional, meaning that **Epazote** can still run and check your services without the need of the ``config`` section.